red-gate/level-up-academy/web-training/JavaScript/Week 5 - Working with Arrays/Instructions.md

 	* Sorted based on the sort select option
 	* filtered based on the class select option

-The table generation and click handlers are already available for you.
+The row generation and click handlers are already available for you to use

 * Keep the implementation for the next excercise